 The Urban Assembly's labor trend research and experience building external partnerships with leading organizations has enabled us to create quality Career & Technical Education (CTE) schools, providing more than one pathway for post-secondary success.
 We have created unique schools that are the first of their kind in the country, including The Urban Assembly School for Emergency Management and The Urban Assembly Maker Academy.
 The Urban Assembly is also a central convener and leader in CTE, recently producing the 2014 CTE Symposium at NYU – a gathering of high profile practitioners, policy-makers and stakeholders (http://ctenyc.splashthat.com/).

-The Urban Assembly CTE team supports CTE schools in the UA network as they design, implement, and assess their programs, which include courses, work-based learning opportunities, and certifications and credentials that align with industry standards.
+The Urban Assembly Career Readiness team supports CTE schools in the UA network as they design, implement, and assess their programs, which include courses, work-based learning opportunities, and certifications and credentials that align with industry standards.
 In support of the CTE programs, Urban Assembly staff members work with schools to establish and maintain strong industry and post-secondary partnerships that provide students with early college and career experiences while in high school.
 The team supports schools through these key strategies:

 - Provide professional development for CTE teachers and staff